alexandergerber/courses-tsa/chapter2.md

 specify the start date and the so called frequency, which is the number of observation per "cycle", in our case per year.

 For example:
-- a time series starting in April 2016
+- a monthly time series starting in April 2016

 	```
 	ts(timeSeriesData, start = c(2016, 4), frequency = 12)
 	```
-- a time series starting in the second quarter 2013
+- a quarterly time series starting in the second quarter 2013

 	```
 	ts(timeSeriesData, start = c(2013, 2), frequency = 4)